Frequently Asked Questions

 Trainer for a Day Programs

 Our Trainer for a Day programs are educational experiences designed to give you an inside look at what it is like to be a dolphin trainer.
-They are available in full or half day schedules and they include the in-water encounters with dolphins.
-The cost ranges from $350.00 for a 1/2 day and $630.00 for a full day.
+They are available in full or half day schedules and include the in-water encounters with dolphins.
+The costs range from $350.00 for a 1/2 day and $630.00 for a full day.
 Participants must be 7-years-old or older.

-Join us for Dolphins Plus' newest program, Dolphin Dockside!
-This up-close and personal meet and greet with one of our Atlantic bottlenose dolphins has guests join their trainer on a floating platform to experience behaviors like kisses, rubs, and handshakes.
+Have an up-close and personal encounter with one of our Atlantic bottlenose dolphins while sitting or kneeling on a floating dock.
+Join your dolphin trainer and experience behaviors like hand-kisses, body rubs, belly rubs and handshakes.
 Guests receive an introduction to dolphin anatomy and may even have the opportunity to learn some of the dolphins' hand signals before testing out their own training skills!
-But that's not all!
-Participants take home an original dolphin painting to help cherish their memories for years to come.
-The cost is $150 per person.
+The cost is $120 per person.

-The Kiss By A Dolphin program offers guests the chance to meet one of our Atlantic bottlenose dolphins (Tursiops truncatus) while kneeling on a floating dock.
-Guests will receive a kiss from a dolphin and a digital photo.
-The cost is $59.00 per person.
+The Meet A Dolphin program offers guests the chance to meet one of our Atlantic bottlenose dolphins (Tursiops truncatus) while kneeling on a floating dock.
+Guests will receive a hand-kiss from a dolphin and a digital photo.
+The cost is $79.00 per person.

-Dolphins Plus is excited to announce a brand new interactive exhibit!
 Located adjacent to the Florida Bay, our dolphin population has the unique opportunity to investigate the other animals that call the Florida Bay home and now you can too!
-Lead by one of our staff educators, guests will learn about, touch, and explore some of the amazing marine invertebrates that reside right here in our own backyard!
+Lead by one of our staff educators, guests will learn about, touch, and explore some of the amazing marine invertebrates that reside right here in our own backyard.

 Animals will vary based on the season.
 We allow photography and encourage questions.
 This program is designed to be a marine invertebrate experience.
 This does not allow guests to touch or physically interact with the dolphins.

-Our exclusive program is a private dolphin encounter, which can be set up to include our Shallow Water Encounter, Structured Swim, or a combination of both.
+Our exclusive program is a private dolphin encounter, which can be set up to include our Shallow Water Encounter, Signature Swim, or a combination of both.

 Your private encounter includes the following amenities: